135: Betar fell to the Romans

 1917: In New York, Benjamin Swartz, the Chairman of Draft Board 151 explained the failure of his board to make public its number of recruits because “as a matter of fact, we were going so fast and things were coming in our way in such fine shape that we decided it would be better to wait until we got our quote and then let the good news out and that is what we did.”

-1918: The New York Times reported that the Hebrew University has received a gift of five thousand shares of the Jewish Colonial Trust valued at $25,000 from Jacob Schiff.
+1918: It was reported that the Hebrew University has received a gift of five thousand shares of the Jewish Colonial Trust valued at $25,000 from Jacob Schiff.

 1918(27th of Av, 5678): Seventy eight year old Moritz Guedemann, the chief rabbi of Vienna passed away today.